The Spring River Flows East: Title

-How much sorrow can one man have to bear?

-問君能有幾多愁

-As much as a river of spring water flowing east.

-恰似一江春水 向東流

 The poem is a requiem to the downfall of a ruling power, in the film, the poem is exemplified through the story.
-Resilience after experiencing loss, deprivation, exploitation, and mistreatment from the effects of the Sino-Japanese War, Sufen’s struggles become a symbol for sorrow.
+Resilience after experiencing loss, deprivation, exploitation, and mistreatment from the effects of the Sino-Japanese War, Sufen's struggles become a symbol for sorrow.
 This being highlighted in Part 2 through the contrast between Sufen's struggling and the luxurious life of Zhongliang.

 Production

 “At Kunlun, production appeared to have been arranged around the director as the principal authority who delegated tasks.
 However, scenario writer and director committees were established as a critical forum to check the abuse of directorial power.”

 The film was released on the eve of the Double Tenth in Shanghai, the anniversary of the Wuchang Uprising in 1911.
 The Double Tenth is shown in both parts of the film, highlighting key narrative points.
 During February 1947, one of the film's sponsors, Zhang Naiqi, disinvested in the film's production due to political turmoil.
 With filming for The Spring River Flows East halfway done, resuming and post-production work became significantly delayed.